Timasok/fractals/readme.md

 | sse + vid    | 1.69 | 1.85 |  2.01  | 2.14   |

 We can conclude that using compiler optimizations together with computational optimizations makes it possible to achieve acceleration by 7 times.
+We can also verify the slowness of my chosen method of drawing (display every pixel in cycle).

 # Control